emilyzhou112/emilyzhou112.github.io/index.md

 Hi!
 My name is Emily and welcome to my Open Source GIS portfolio.
 I am a junior majoring Geography and double minoring in Japanese Studies & Computer Science at Middlebury College.

-This website is a documentation of GIS analyses, course reflections, and other cartographic works that I have done for [GEOG 0323: Open Source GIScience](http://gis4dev.github.io) in Fall 2021 with Professor Jospeh Holler as well as other relevant project works from geography classes at Middlebury.
+This website is a documentation of GIS analyses, course reflections, and other cartographic works that I have done for [GEOG 0323: Open Source GIScience](http://gis4dev.github.io) in Fall 2021 with Professor Jospeh Holler at Middlebury.

 ![Lake](assets/IMG_7528.JPG)
 *Thousand Island Lake, Chun'an, China (05/29/21)*